-This is my friend Evan Petersen.
+This is my friend Evan Peterson.
 Isn’t he handsome?
 He runs this nifty press in Seattle, and he writes zombie poetry and other things horrific, queer and clever.
 He has a timid greyhound rescue dog named after a character in an Oscar Wilde story.

 This is a mix tape for Evan.
 So the songs are a little dark or a little queer, or well-stated, just like Evan and the stuff he writes.
 I’ve also focused on songs that are new wave, electro, or dark wave as I know those are genres Mr. Petersen and I both favor.
 In honing the list, I’ve favored songs that embrace big topics like God while fearlessly examining our shadow selves, because I know Evan Petersen thinks about the heavy shit.

 And this is the part where I explain the choices.
 Because what fun is a mix if you don’t overthink it?

 One of my favorite songs of the new millennium, I think Evan will like it because it has poetic lyrics.
 I love that it’s a queer song that’s not a big neon sign bragging about its queerness (I’m looking at you, Katy Perry).
 It’s one of the songs I can’t quite wrap my mind around, but it’s interesting enough that I trust that someday I will.
 To me that’s one of the hallmarks of good poetry.
 But what really slays me is the emotion in his voice.
 I love the force behind the line “Charlie was the first I let lay an anchor in my heart” and by the end he’s shouting with a sincerity that I couldn’t fake.